 Cakes & ale

-The character of Orsino, Duke of Illyria in Twelfth Night, & for that matter the beautiful Countess Olivia whom he woos in his overstated way, are wonderful reminders that narcissism is not a modern invention.
-The parade of “feelings” — which begins in what might be truly felt, & ends in keeping up the appearances — has been wending through the City of Man since it was first incorporated.
+The character of Orsino, Duke of Illyria in Twelfth Night, and for that matter the beautiful Countess Olivia whom he woos in his overstated way, are wonderful reminders that narcissism is not a modern invention.
+The parade of “feelings” — which begins in what might be truly felt, and ends in keeping up the appearances — has been wending through the City of Man since it was first incorporated.
 The narcissism isn’t in the feelings, of course.
-It is in the parade.
+It is in the parade of them.

-Things may have been worse in Shakespeare’s day, when people could more skilfully articulate their feelings, in dress & manner as well as words; when they could sing, & dance, & play upon musical instruments.
-Shakespeare gives us full in the face what today would slap quite noodling — stale & wet & second-hand.
-Our own narcissistic performances seem less rehearsed, than taped.
-The Elizabethans knew far better how to emote for attention.
+Things may have been worse in Shakespeare’s day, when people could more skilfully articulate their feelings, in dress and manner as well as words; when they could sing, and dance, and play upon musical instruments.
+Shakespeare gives us full in the face what today would slap noodling — stale and wet and second-hand.
+Our own narcissistic performances are cliché-ridden, seem almost taped.
+The Elizabethans knew far better how to emote for attention, wording for surprise.
 It was less like whining, more like physical attack.

 Nor is the self-righteous Malvolio other than a character we still see all around us — differing only in facundity, his ability to express himself.
-He is humourless, officious, conceited, & a prig.
-It is evident his own creator hates him, & it is interesting to learn that the subplot, in which the story of Malvolio nearly takes over the play, was entirely of Shakespeare’s invention.
-The rest of the machinery he lifted from the usual Italian sources, making a few startling improvements; but the Malvolio subplot was all his own.
+He is humourless, officious, conceited, and a prig.
+It is evident his own creator hates him, and it is interesting to learn that the subplot, in which the story of Malvolio nearly takes over the play, may have been entirely of Shakespeare’s invention.
+The rest of the machinery he lifted from the usual Italian sources, making a few startling improvements; but the Malvolio subplot is edgier than that.

 Malvolio is high steward in the young widow Olivia’s extensive household, but his like may be observed today in every government department, or mixing into any controversy as uptight spokesman for the “politically correct.”
-A person who brashly presents himself as a moral improvement on the rest of mankind; whose interest is excited exclusively by power.
-“The personal is the political” for him, & the focus is upon personal advancement.
-He is a character who flourishes in business, too — I’ve seen him climbing corporate ladders, & one cannot watch one’s back too carefully when the office politician is about.
+He is a person who brashly presents himself as a moral improvement on the rest of mankind; a man whose interest is excited exclusively by power.
+“The personal is the political” for him, and the focus is upon personal advancement.
+He is a character who flourishes in business, too — I’ve seen him climbing corporate ladders, and one cannot watch one’s back too carefully when the office politician is at large.
 I’ve even seen his like in the Church hierarchy.

-At the other extreme, Sir Toby Belch, Olivia’s drunken uncle, rowdy & careless to a fault, whose frolicsome nature is untainted by any ambition higher than a practical joke; & whose Sancho, Sir Andrew Aguecheek, would be characterized today as “a complete idiot.”
+At the other extreme, Sir Toby Belch, Olivia’s drunken uncle, rowdy and careless to a fault, whose frolicsome nature is untainted by any ambition higher than a practical joke; and whose Sancho, Sir Andrew Aguecheek, would be characterized today as “a complete idiot.”
 The whole play, it seems to me, is about the art of making a spectacle of oneself, but Sir Andrew is presented as artless.
-He thinks he can do things like speak French, & boogie, but no one could take offence at his pretensions.
+He thinks he can do things like speak French, and boogie, but no one could take offence at his pretensions.
 His suit of Olivia is all but ignored.
-Still, he serves his loyal turn by Sir Toby’s side when the gloves come off, & the fight is starting.
+Still, he serves his loyal turn by Sir Toby’s side as the gloves come off, and the fight is starting.

-The whole play turns, in my obsequiously humble opinion, on the scene where these two are returning to the household from the evening’s revels — the worse for wear, but wanting more wine.
-They are confronted by the august Malvolio, there as ever to lay down the law.
-Maria, Olivia’s magnificent gentlewoman, has already warned our knights what it is that they are stepping into.
+The whole play turns, to my mind, on the scene where these two are returning to the household from the evening’s revels — the worse for wear already, but wanting more wine.
+They are confronted by the august Malvolio, there, as ever, to lay down the law.
+Maria, Olivia’s magnificent gentlewoman, has already warned our knights against what they are stepping into.
 Feste, Olivia’s Fool or Clown, is trying to run some interference.
-But the full horror of Malvolio’s Puritanism — & through Maria & Sir Andrew, Shakespeare drops the “P” word in plain sight — has commoved the household.
+But the full horror of Malvolio’s Puritanism — and through Maria and Sir Andrew, Shakespeare drops the “P” word in plain sight — has commoved the household.
 Something must be done.

 Sir Toby is still merrily singing when the Clown intervenes for his own good.
 Taking the Clown for Malvolio’s proxy, Sir Toby observes: “Out o’tune sir.”